+First, here is why advances in e-waste recycling technologies are more important now than ever.
 According to Wikipedia, e-waste (electronic waste) is the fastest-growing waste stream in the world.
 Estimates are that there were 50 million tonnes of e-waste in 2018.
-This is almost 220x the weight of the Symphony of the Seas, one of the largest cruise ships in the world.
+This is almost 220x the weight of the Symphony of the Seas, one of the largest cruise ships in the world!

 E-waste is not just a lot of weight.
 It is potentially very valuable as well because it contains materials that are essential to virtually all electronic devices, and that are very hard to find or make, particularly rare-earth metals.

-The amount and the potential value mean that e-waste recycling technologies are essential if we want to move toward a circular economy.
+Because of the amount and the potential value, e-waste recycling technologies are essential if we want to move toward a circular economy.

-In order to get a first glimpse of the e-waste recycling technology landscape, I used Mergeflow for a 360° view across venture investments, patents, scientific literature, as well as news and blogs.
+In order to get a first glimpse of the e-waste recycling technology landscape, I used Mergeflow to get a 360° view across venture investments, patents, scientific literature, as well as news and blogs.

 Here is what I found:

 Probably not surprisingly, e-waste recycling is a technology field with only a few VC investments.
-Of course, one could make the case that the actual number of relevant VC investments might be a lot higher if one also considers e.g. companies that build general-purpose object recognition systems (which could be used to recognize parts during the device dismantling process, for instance).
+Of course, one could make the case that the actual number of relevant VC investments might be a lot higher if one also considers adjacent fields.
+For example, companies that build general-purpose object recognition systems.
+These systems could be used to recognize parts during the device dismantling process, for instance.
 But I intentionally kept the focus narrow here.
 Here are two examples of VC-backed companies I found:

 Also in 2019, AMP Robotics got $16M Series A from Sequioa Capital, BV, Closed Loop Partners, Congruent Ventures, and Sidewalk Infrastructure Partners.
-AMP Robotics makes software and robots that can be used for dismantling electronic devices, including small ones such as old phones.
+AMP Robotics makes software and robots that can be used for dismantling electronic devices.
+This includes small devices, such as old phones.

 In order to keep this article more compact, I decided to focus the rest of the analysis on this segment, technologies for the extraction of materials from e-waste.
 Specifically, I focused on rare-earth metals and lithium.
-Both rare-earth metals and lithium are essential for making semiconductors, electric motors, wind turbine generators, screens, etc..
-At the same time, mining these materials can have serious impact on the environment, and they are subject to, or may lead to, geopolitical conflicts as well.
-This makes technological progress in re-gaining them from e-waste even more important.
+Both rare-earth metals and lithium are essential raw materials for making semiconductors, electric motors, wind turbine generators, screens, etc..
+At the same time, mining these materials can have serious impact on the environment.
+Furthermore, they are subject to, or may lead to, geopolitical conflicts.
+So these are three very good reasons for re-gaining rare earths from e-waste.

 In terms of materials, the focus in recent patents seems to be lithium.
 For instance, the Sinochem Group and its affiliates holds several patents.
 Some of these patents are not available in open-access databases yet, so I can only list some of them here but not link to them: